carlotatrx/dataprep/readme.md

 All cells with data have a quailty code of 0 (valid).
 I converted the `TG` column to °C units by multiplying by 0.1.

-`🔴 To ask for: `Stefan's Bologna starts in 1814, it's from ECA&D but online website doesn't exist anymore.
+`🔴 To ask for: `Stefan's Bologna starts in 1814, it's from ECA&D (`1807raw_andmore/ECA_non-blendd_custom-1/TG_SOUID100862`) but online website doesn't exist anymore.
 Peter's Bologna is from IMROVE and has only 1807.
 Where are the rest from Peter/Noemi?

-ladsffds
+Noemi has some Bologna data in `Noemi_scratch3/laki1783/data/01_stations/bologna/Camuffo_Camuffo_Bologna_17150101-18151231_ta.tsv` which is very different from Stefan's.

+In the history of 1796-1812: First observations at the Meteorological and Astronomical Observatory, later discarded as deemed of a too low quality

 ### Cádiz